 Itinerary Open +Close -

 Day 1: A day of travelling to Sumburgh Airport on Mainland (or Lerwick if you have chosen to take the ferry).
-We will gather together as a group as we arrive and head to the northerly island of Unst where we will be based for the next 4 nights.
+If you haven’t already done so can you let Liz know your chosen flights.
+If you are on the recommended flights, we will meet you at the gate at Heathrow.
+If you can’t find us there please call or text, if you don’t manage to do so then myself and Richard will see you immediately after clearing customs and baggage collection at Sumburgh airport.
+We will then gather together as a group and head to the northerly island of Unst where we will be based for the next 4 nights.
 It will have been a long day travelling and with early mornings possible straight away the next day we will have an evening meal, make initial plans and a good night’s rest.

 Days 2 – 4: Over each of these and the next day we will be splitting into two groups.
 2 of us each day will be heading out with local wildlife photographers (and otter experts) Richard Shucksmith or Brydon Thomason for an exclusive day photographing Otters.
 It is only possible to do this in very small group sizes, so we have asked them to add their expertise in terms of local families and additional guiding resources to allow us to do this.
 Everyone will be able to have a full day with them during our time here on Unst.
 For the rest of the group we will be planning trips to a number of locations which we know well ourselves including the majestic cliffs of Hermaness (great for gannets and Puffins and a moorland walk to get there which is excellent for nesting Great Skua and Golden Plover) the island of Fetlar (home to the small breeding population of the enigmatic Red-necked Phalarope as well as Whimbrel, Golden Plover and Snipe) and a number of other locations in search of Arctic Skua, Black Guillemot, Fulmar, Ringed Plover, Oystercatcher and possibly breeding Twite along with an array of landscape and macro opportunities as well as we look to enjoy the long hours of daylight available to us at this time of year – the so-called Simmer Dim.
 We will look to manage the itinerary on a flexible basis and to ensure everyone gets the opportunity to visit every location based on their personal priorities during this part of the trip.